 - What do birds eat

 You can’t just take all of those keywords and write one article and shove all the keywords in because they aren’t similar to each other.
 Someone looking for “dog beds” is probably not interested in reading about what birds eat.

-So by typing in a keyword into the Keyword Ideas report, it will show you all of the other similar keywords that you can include in a single article.
+By typing a keyword into the Keyword Ideas report, you’ll see a list of the other similar keywords that you can include in a single article.

-When you are on the Keyword Ideas report you’ll notice some tabs: Suggestions, Related, Questions, Prepositions, and Comparisons.
+In the Keyword Ideas report you’ll notice a few other tabs: Suggestions, Related, Questions, Prepositions, and Comparisons.

-I want you to go through each of those tabs.
-They will show you a different group of similar keywords that you may be able to include in your article (we will go over how to write the article in step 2).
+Go through each of those tabs.
+They will show you a different group of similar keywords and longtail keywords you can include in your article (we’ll cover how to write the article in step 2.)